Mookie Betts Preview, Player Props: Dodgers vs. Rockies

-Mookie Betts -- with a slugging percentage of .350 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Ryan Feltner on the hill, on September 26 at 8:40 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.350 slugging percentage in past 10 games, including zero home run), take on starter Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He had two hits (going 2-for-5) in his most recent game against the Rockies.
+He had two hits (going 2-for-5) in his most recent appearance against the Rockies.

 Sportsbook Promo Codes